 - Another study that looked at the hormonal effects of maca on postmenopausal women used 3.5 grams a day.
 That dose was found to improve libido and the psychological symptoms associated with menopause.

-Overall, human studies on maca have used daily dosages of 1.5g – 3g (about ½ tsp – 1 tsp).
+Overall, human studies on maca have used daily doses of 1.5g – 3g (about ½ tsp – 1 tsp).
 Whether you’re using maca powder, capsules or tincture, make sure to read the instructions to figure out how much you’re getting in a serving.

 Having said all this, it really pays to talk to your MD, ND or herbalist for a dosage recommendation that would work best for you.